AMANI-BLU/HonzimaV2/README.md

 ## 🔐 Admin Access
 The administrative dashboard is accessible at `/admin`.
 It requires authentication via Supabase and allows for real-time updates to the portfolio's content.

-## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-*Created for Honzima - Premium Creative Solutions.*